South Island Itinerary 10 days

 Hike to Tasman Glacier view and Blue Lake walk details

-There are plenty of walks in Mount Cook.
-The walks that provide spectacular views of the snow capped mountains.
-But on a rainy day, one has no choice but to opt for easy walks (Tasman Glacier View and Blue Lake Walk) so the day is not wasted.
-I just had one day in Mount Cook and I had to make the best of it.
-The weather was real bad and it was pouring continuously from the time I arrived.
+There are numerous walks in Mount Cook, offering spectacular views of snow-capped mountains.
+However, on a rainy day, the options are limited to easier walks like the Tasman Glacier View and Blue Lake Walk to ensure the day isn’t wasted.
+With just one day in Mount Cook and persistent rain since my arrival, I had to make the most of the situation.

 1. Tasman Glacier View.